Sean Friedman

 Severe Anxiety, Panic, and Paradoxical Problems

-Severe Anxiety and Panic are paradoxical problems in that many of the well meaning, natural, and even apparently common sense approaches that people take to try and solve these difficulties usually end up making them worse.For example, adrenal stimulation can be experienced negatively (as anxiety) and efforts can be made to reduce or eliminate it.
-When this happens we start to 'flag' it as dangerous or as a problem to be solved, become more alert to it, and in the process ironically increase it (as adrenaline is then increased in response to perceived danger).
-At the same time, positive experience of this stimulation (ie as excitement) decreases.In cases where the cycle begins to happen more quickly, it can rapidly increase the sense of danger and produce panic.
-Once this has happened it is difficulty and 'sticky' to change, as a strong association between the sensations of stimulation and danger is created.I take an interest in psychoeducation around these and other similar dynamics, along with assisting in the process of walking these tricky dynamics back to where stimulation can be experienced differently and enjoyed as part of a sense of aliveness.
+Severe Anxiety and Panic are paradoxical problems in that many of the well-meaning, natural, and even apparently common-sense approaches that people take to try to solve these difficulties usually end up making them worse.For example, adrenal stimulation can be experienced negatively (as anxiety), leading to efforts to reduce or eliminate it.
+When this happens, we start to 'flag' it as dangerous or as a problem to be solved, becoming more alert to it and, ironically, increasing it (as adrenaline is then released in response to perceived danger).
+At the same time, positive experiences of this stimulation (i.e., as excitement) decrease.In cases where the cycle begins to accelerate, it can rapidly increase the sense of danger and produce panic.
+Once this has happened, it is difficult and 'sticky' to change, as a strong association between the sensations of stimulation and danger is created.I take an interest in psychoeducation around these and other similar dynamics, along with assisting in the process of reversing these tricky dynamics so that stimulation can be experienced differently and enjoyed as part of a sense of aliveness.

 Chronic and Recurring Depression and Lack of Vitality